Bobby Carpenter (ice hockey): Professional career

-Rookie year 1981–82
+Washington Capitals (1981–1986)

-Carpenter was selected third overall in the 1981 NHL Entry Draft out of St. John's Preparatory School in Danvers, Massachusetts.
-At the time no American developed player had been drafted that high.
 In the February 23, 1981 issue of Sports Illustrated, Carpenter was featured in a cover story that labeled him the "Can’t-Miss Kid" and the greatest high school hockey player in history as well as chronicled his potential.
-During his first season with the Capitals, He would make his NHL debut On October 7, 1981 At just 18 years old he would make his first appearance Vs the Buffalo Sabres scoring 1 goal and tallying 1 assist.
-He would end up playing all 80 games his rookie year finishing with 32 goals and 67 total points both team records at the time.
+During his first season with the Capitals, He would make his NHL debut on October 7, 1981 against the Buffalo Sabres, where he tallied a goal and an assist.
+He would end up playing all 80 games in his rookie year, finishing with 32 goals and 67 total points, with both being franchise rookie records that were not broken until the season.